Lens Equivalence Comparator

 - Crop factor

-- The ratio between the full-frame diagonal and the active image diagonal, after any extra crop is applied.
+- The ratio between the full-frame diagonal and the active image diagonal, after extra crop is applied.

-- 35mm equivalent focal length
+- 35 mm equivalent focal length

 - The focal length on a 35 mm film or full-frame camera that gives a similar angle of view.